We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Gas vs. Charcoal Grills

 We’ve long recommended Weber’s charcoal kettle grill to anyone looking for a phenomenal cooker at a reasonable price point.
-But our recent gas grill testing proved Weber is a powerhouse in that department, too (most of our winners were Webers).
+But our gas grill testing proves Weber is a powerhouse in that department, too (most of our winners are Webers).

-If you're looking to buy on a budget, and/or favor a smoky flavor and scent while grilling, consider Weber’s charcoal grill options.
+If you're looking to buy on a budget and/or favor a smoky flavor and scent while grilling, consider Weber’s charcoal grill options.
 If efficiency is on your list of grilling must-haves, buy a gas grill, which takes less time to heat up.
-They also offer a less messy cleanup due to the lack of ash.
+They're also easier to clean thanks to the lack of ash.

 Size and Cooking Surface Area

-Onions grilling on the Weber Genesis E-325s 3-Burner Gas Grill
+A person flipping the patties on the Weber Genesis S-335 Propane Gas Grill

 Stationary grills have larger cooking areas than portable grills (no surprise there).
-Removing the portable grills from the equation, Weber’s gas grills generally offer a larger cooking surface area than their charcoal models; some gas grills have two levels of grates or can be expanded.
+Removing the portable grills from the equation, Weber’s gas grills generally offer larger cooking surfaces than their charcoal models; some gas grills have two levels of grates or can be expanded.
 For a quick comparison: our top pick for a charcoal model, the Weber Original Kettle, has 363 square inches of usable cook space (that’s a baker’s dozen burgers).
-The best gas Weber, the Weber Spirit II E-310, has 529 square inches of cooking area.
+The best gas Weber, the Weber Spirit E-310, has 450 square inches.

 Portability

-If you’ll be grilling in your backyard or at-home outdoor area, and have enough space to store the grill when it’s not in use, we recommend a stationary model from Weber; they have larger cooking areas, and are generally better at maintaining efficient heat.
-They’re also slightly portable: with at least two wheels, you can easily move Weber’s “stationary” models around your yard or patio.
+If you’ll be grilling in your own backyard and have enough space to store the grill when it’s not in use, we recommend a stationary model from Weber.
+They have larger cooking areas and are generally better at maintaining heat.
+They’re also slightly portable: with at least two wheels, you can move Weber’s “stationary” models around your yard or patio.
 But if you plan on doing most of your grilling while camping, tailgating, or at the beach, check out Weber’s portable models.
-Weber makes portable grills with or without wheels, fueled by charcoal and gas.
+Weber makes portable grills with or without wheels, fueled by charcoal or gas.

 The Criteria: What to Look for in a Weber Grill

 Whether they were charcoal or propane, stationary or portable, all of our favorite Weber grills had some things in common.
-High-quality Weber grills are easy to assemble (although as with most other brands, the charcoal grills have fewer parts and are simpler to put together than gas models).
-The best grills are intuitive to use, without confusing bells and whistles.
-The heat source is consistent, as well as simple to adjust and add to while cooking.
-We favor Weber grills for their efficiency in managing multi-zone cooking, and for their generous warranties that stand out from their competition.
-In fact, most of the grills below have warranties beginning at 10 years for the cook box (additional parts, like gas tubes and grates, have warranties ranging from three to 10 years).
+High-quality Weber grills are easy to assemble (although, as with most other brands, the charcoal grills have fewer parts and are simpler to put together than gas models).
+The best grills are intuitive to use and heat evenly.
+We favor Weber grills for their efficiency in managing multi-zone cooking and for their generous warranties that stand out from the competition.
+In fact, most of the grills below have 10-year warranties.

 Our Favorite Weber Grills